reciprocity-archive/grc/doc/setup.md

 #### CMS_CONFIG["COMPANY_LOGO"]

 The company logo shows in the top-left corner of most pages.
-If this setting is nil, the logo will just be the text "CMS".
+If this setting is nil, the logo will just be the text "GRC".
 Change this to the URL to display a custom image.

 ### Initialize database: